swagtop/bevy-flake/docs/details.md

     _development environhment._

- 5. The 'prePostScript' section runs
+ 5. The `prePostScript` section runs

     _If you want to add some functionality to the wrapper for all packages that_ _is wrapped with it, you can add it in this section.
 By default this is_ _configured to do nothing._

- 6. The 'postScript' section runs
+ 6. The `postScript` section runs

     _If you want to add some functionality to a singular package, you can_ _add it in this section.
 It is used to swap to `cargo-zigbuild` for some_